Cantara/realestate-metasys-cloudconnector-agent/README.md

 ```

 ### Updates
-* 0.7.0 - Support for Streming of sensors from Metasys
+* 0.7.0 - Support for Streming of sensors from Metasys, and distributing these observations.